-The causes of bruxism are not always clear, and as such, there could be many reasons why this is occurring and as many treatment options.
+Bruxism is apparent when excessive teeth grinding occurs, usually whilst asleep.
+Although, the causes of bruxism are not always clear, and as such, there could be many reasons why this is occurring.

 Although there have been many other treatment proposals over the years to decrease the level of bruxism, the only proven treatments for bruxism are mandibular advancement devices, hypnosis and occlusal splints.